alitajs/alita/.github/ISSUE_TEMPLATE/bug_report.md

 ## Mini Showcase Repository(REQUIRED)

 > Provide a mini GitHub repository which can reproduce the issue.
-Use `yarn create umi` then upload to your GitHub
+Use `yarn create alita` then upload to your GitHub

 <!-- https://github.com/YOUR_REPOSITORY_URL -->